biscolab/laravel-recaptcha-docs/docs/how-to-use-v2.md

 ---
-id: how-to-use
+id: how-to-use-v2
-title: How to use
+title: How to use v2
-sidebar_label: How to use
+sidebar_label: How to use v2
 ---